 like resetting pwr mgr, or checking system logs for info (such as a "PMU forced shutdown, cause = -122" error in the log).
 With liquid cooled G5s, also check for coolant leaks which have been reported from time to time.)

 My friend wasn't in the office today, so I don't know if he contacted Apple support over the weekend.
 I'll have him take a look at his logs when's he's back, hopefully tomorrow.

-(Update: In spring 2007 Apple posted a kbase doc on Xserve: Unexpected reboot causes, that also mentions the "PMU forced shutdown, cause = -122" log entries (in /var/log/system.log) that G5 tower owners with the 'random shutdown' problem have often seen.)
-If any reader with a G5 Tower has seen this, let me know - thanks.
-(Run the Apple hardware test from the system DVD also, although some that had the problem said that didn't show an error, one reader said it did.
-Also look inside for any evidence of a coolant leak if your G5 tower is liquid cooled.)
+(Update: In spring 2007 Apple posted a kbase doc on Xserve: Unexpected reboot causes (No longer online), that also mentions the "PMU forced shutdown, cause = -122" log entries (in /var/log/system.log) that G5 tower owners with the 'random shutdown' problem have often seen.)
+Run the Apple hardware test from the system DVD also, although some that had the problem said that didn't show an error, one reader said it did.
+Also look inside for any evidence of a coolant leak if your G5 tower is liquid cooled.

 NOTE: IF you have this problem and are using an UPS, test with the G5 plugged directly into an outlet (not the UPS).
 Although most didn't mention using an UPS, an defective/under-rated UPS has caused problems for several G5 owners but if you're having AC line problems (dropouts, sags, etc.) a direct connect won't solve that of course, but at least you're isolating out the UPS.
 (I've had an iMac G4/700 instantly shutdown on a minor power blip - the APC UPS didn't even alarm on that.
 The lights in the room barely flickered and if they'd been off, I'd have thought the iMac had a random shutdown.)